 Many normal situations have the potential to be unbelievably boring.
-Boredom is more than just one of life’s minor irritations; it has been linked to drug use, alcoholism, problematic gambling and compulsive behavior.
-It has even been tied to potentially lethal errors in job execution since bored personnel preform less reliably than people engaged in their work.
+Boredom is more than just one of life’s minor irritations; it has been linked to drug use, alcoholism, problematic gambling, and compulsive behavior.
+It has even been tied to potentially lethal errors in job execution since bored personnel perform less reliably than people engaged in their work.

 There hasn’t been much done in order to determine the actual cause of boredom, which can occur in a perplexingly broad range of situations, involving both our external environment and inner resources.